Skip to content

 Extension and Outreach

-Dr. Sahoo’s vision is to create an ecosystem around sustainable water resources in the State of South Carolina and complement the University’s land grant mission of engineering research, educating students and the stakeholders, and coordinating/collaborating with the water resources industry.
+Dr. Sahoo’s vision is to create an ecosystem for sustainable water resources in the State of South Carolina and to complement the University’s land-grant mission of engineering research, educating students and stakeholders and coordinating/collaborating with the water resources industry.
 He firmly believes that research should travel beyond the labs and the classrooms.
-Research is effective when the outcomes of the research are applied by the stakeholders through outreach and extension activities.
+Research is effective when its outcomes are applied by stakeholders through outreach and extension activities.

-Dr. Sahoo works collaboratively with the water agents spread across the state.
+Dr. Sahoo collaborates with the water agents across the state.
 In the past, Dr. Sahoo has participated in educating K-12 students on different aspects of water engineering in the midlands of South Carolina encouraging youths in engineering.
 He has assisted schools and students in Lego-Robotics competition.
-He is actively engaged in the 5R Modeling efforts to address algal issues and other associated nutrients such as phosphorus and nitrogen, in the Reedy River Watershed (http://cleanreedy.org/), collaborating with multiple stakeholders including the regulators.
+He is actively engaged in the 5R Modeling efforts to address algal issues and other associated nutrients such as phosphorus and nitrogen, in the Reedy River Watershed (http://cleanreedy.org/), collaborating with multiple stakeholders, including the regulators.

 Publications